devops-omid/cli-downloader/README.md

 * **Automatic Resume**: If a download is interrupted, it will automatically resume from where it left off the next time you run the script.
 * **Batch Downloading**: Accepts either a single URL or a `.txt` file with multiple URLs (one per line) as input.
 * **Smart File Checking**: Skips files that have already been completely downloaded.
+* **Bandwidth Limiting**: You can set a maximum download speed in the configuration file to prevent the script from using all your bandwidth.
 * **Secure Configuration**: Keeps your username, password, and other settings in a separate `.cli-downloader.conf` file to avoid exposing sensitive information directly in the script.
 * **Cross-Platform**: Compatible with macOS and Linux distributions like Raspbian OS.